cugni/meetupExamples/README.md

 Happy hacking!

 ##Build for running on a Spark cluster
 1. Build the spark-cassandra-connector assembly.
-If we run the code on a Saprk cluster, we will need it.
+If we run the code on a Spark cluster, we will need it.

    ```
    git clone git@github.com:datastax/spark-cassandra-connector.git